protesilaos/dotfiles/README.md

 subject to the theme-switching of my `delight` script.
 In other words, I can use them interchangeably.

+Check the `xtwm-key-binding-cheatsheet.md` file for an overview of their key bindings.

 ## Copying

 Unless otherwise noted, all code herein is distributed under the terms